-MATHEMATICAL METHODS 10 or 20 Credits
+MATHEMATICAL METHODS

 This subject focuses on the mathematics which helps students to explore, describe and explain aspects of the world around us, with a particular emphasis on the mathematics associated with change.
 Mathematical Methods provides an important foundation for tertiary studies in a wide range of courses including Architecture, Engineering, Economics, the Sciences, Commerce and the Medical Sciences.
 A significant number of tertiary courses list Mathematical Methods as either pre-requisite or assumed knowledge.